tokenring-ai/chrome/README.md

 ### ChromeService

-The `ChromeService` class implements the `TokenRingService` interface and provides browser lifecycle management for Puppeteer automation.
+The `ChromeService` class implements the `TokenRingService` interface and provides browser lifecycle management for multiple Puppeteer browser instances.

 **Interface:**